 Dr Claire Daunton

 Revd Dr Janet Tollington

-The Principal and the Bursar are in attendance.
+The Co Principals and the Senior Administrator are in attendance.

 Council of Members

 Prof Janet Soskice (Chair)